-The following table sets out information about the credit quality of financial assets measured at amortised cost and loan commitments.
+The following table sets out information about the credit quality of financial assets measured at amortised cost.
 Unless specifically indicated, for financial assets, the amounts in the table represent gross carrying amounts.
-For loan commitments, the amounts in the table represent the amounts committed.

 Explanation of the terms 'Stage 1', 'Stage 2' and 'Stage 3' is included in Note 7.5.7.